amdorsey12/Development-X-Text2ALM/README.md

 **2: Set up Xclingo extension**
 --Make sure you have the python requirements in the met for the xclingo repository [here](https://github.com/bramucas/xclingo).

--- Go into ```experimental-directory``` and copy the xclingo.sh file and paste it into the Text2ALM root.
+-- Go into ```experimental-directory``` and copy the xclingo.sh file and xclingo directory and paste it into the Text2ALM root.

 -- Go into ```Text2ALM/CALM/sparc``` and copy the sparc.jar file and paste it into the Text2ALM root.